 Commission split on closed transactions, both team-referred and self-sourced.
 You bring the work ethic.
 We bring the clients, the coaching, and the back-end support.

-We're generating more buyer business than our current team can handle.
+We're generating more business than our current team can handle, buyers and sellers both.
 These are all referred clients, meaning someone they trust sent them to us.
 That's a very different starting point than a cold internet lead, and we want someone on this team who gets the difference.

 The referrals get you going, but the best agents in this seat build their own sphere too.
 People who genuinely like talking to people.
 If strangers open up to you at the grocery store, that's a good sign.

-$65,000 to $75,000 base salary depending on experience.
-Hybrid schedule with in-office days plus field work for consults, photos, and client meetings.
+$45,000 to $50,000 base salary depending on experience.
+Hybrid schedule with in-office days plus time in the field for photo shoots, content, and seller meetings.

 The whole application takes about 15 minutes.
 Resume plus some short written answers plus two quick assessments.
 Austin reads every one personally and you'll hear back within 72 hours.